-- 1. The CIAC Football Committee shall appoint six (6) sub-committees to review and select officials for the semi-final and final playoff games.
+- 1. The CIAC Football Committee shall appoint six (6) sub-committees to review and select officials for the semifinal and final playoff games.
 The sub-committees shall be comprised of at least six (6) coaches from each of the six (6) areas serviced by the Connecticut Football Officials Association (CFOA) member boards and at least one (1) member of the CIAC Football Committee.
 The CIAC Football Committee, or its designee, shall make the final selection of the game officials at each position from the lists submitted. - 2.
 Chain crews and clock operators shall be assigned by the Commissioner of each board or by his representative subject to the approval of the CIAC Tournament Director. - 3.
 Any board which fails to submit a list of recommended officials by the Wednesday following the second Monday of November shall forfeit the right to recommend officials.
 Consequently, the CIAC Football Committee shall then have the right to assign officials from the board at their discretion.

-PROTESTS -- A protest procedure has been developed for Championship games.
+RESOLVING DISPUTES AT CHAMPIONSHIP GAMES -- A dispute procedure has been developed for Championship games to address a disputed call.

-- 1. Purpose -- The Connecticut Interscholastic Athletic Conference, Football Committee, desires to provide a process for resolving problems and protests which may arise during the Football Playoffs.
+- 1. Purpose -- The Connecticut Interscholastic Athletic Conference, Football Committee, desires to provide a process for resolving problems and disputes which may arise during the Football Playoffs.
 In establishing this process it is hoped that all parties will feel that they have proper recourse and that all possible steps will have been taken to have the state championships decided on the merits of the competing teams. - 2.
-Clarification -- It will be the responsibility of the site coordinator to clarify the protest procedure to the assigned game officials, to the head coaches and to the site director prior to the game.

-3. Game Protests -- Protests regarding game situations can only be made by the head coaches.
+Clarification -- It will be the responsibility of the Tournament Director to clarify the dispute procedure to the assigned game officials, to the head coaches and to the site director prior to the game. - 3.
+Game Disputes -- Disputes regarding game situations can only be made by the head coaches.
 In a dispute situation the head coach will notify the nearest official that he desires a time out to confer with the referee as per the National Federation Rules.
+(Rule 3-5-11)